 The following mobile-specific files must also be installed in the MBDAT directory.
 These files can usually be copied from the example files provided with the SMOKE installation.
-The formats and additional discussion about the contents of these files can be found in Section 8.9.2, "Mobile" [452].
+The formats and additional discussion about the contents of these files can be found in Section 8.9.2, "Mobile" [432].
 These files are:

 - MCODES

-- MCREF (MOBILE6 usage only)
+- MCXREF (MOVES usage only)

-- MVREF (MOBILE6 usage only)
+- MFMREF (MOVES usage only)

-- MEPROC (MOBILE6 usage only)
+- MEPROC (MOVES usage only)

-- MOBILE6 input files (MOBILE6 usage only)

-For all inputs needed for MOBILE6 usage only, refer to Section 4.5.12, "Use MOBILE6 for on-road mobile sources" [185].
+For all inputs needed for MOVES usage only, refer to Section 4.4.12, "Use MOVES for on-road mobile sources" [163].

 - 6. Ensure the Assigns file has the MBINV variable set to the MBINV file name for your new on-road mobile-source inventory file.
 If providing a VMTMIX file (for EMS-95 format only), also check that the file name matches the file name in your Assigns file. - 7.
-If using EMS-95 input format, set the SMK\VMTMIX\FIXFMT setting to be consistent with the format used for the VMTMIX file.
-See the Section 6.16, "Smkinven" [283] and Section 8.2.9, "VMTMIX: Mobile vehicle mix data" [413] for more information. - 8.
-If using EMS-96 input format, set the REPORT\DEFAULTS setting to Y if you would like all of the default assignments of VMTMIX to be reported to the Smkinven log file.
+If using EMS-95 input format, set the SMK_VMTMIX_FIXFMT setting to be consistent with the format used for the VMTMIX file.
+See the Section 6.13, "Smkinven" [259] and Section 8.2.9, "VMTMIX: Mobile vehicle mix data" [393] for more information. - 8.
+If using EMS-96 input format, set the REPORT_DEFAULTS setting to Y if you would like all of the default assignments of VMTMIX to be reported to the Smkinven log file.

-Setting REPORT\DEFAULTS to Y the first time you run with a new inventory is usually a good idea.
-Once you have convinced yourself that no default VMT mix profiles are used or that all of the default applications are acceptable, you can then reset the REPORT\DEFAULTS setting to N to prevent an excessive number of warning messages from being written to the Smkinven log file.
+Setting REPORT_DEFAULTS to Y the first time you run with a new inventory is usually a good idea.
+Once you have convinced yourself that no default VMT mix profiles are used or that all of the default applications are acceptable, you can then reset the REPORT_DEFAULTS setting to N to prevent an excessive number of warning messages from being written to the Smkinven log file.

-Please note that the REPORT\DEFAULTS setting is also used by many other SMOKE programs, and that its value can be set only once in the run scripts for all programs.
+Please note that the REPORT_DEFAULTS setting is also used by many other SMOKE programs, and that its value can be set only once in the run scripts for all programs.

-- 9. See also steps for all source categories in Section 4.5.2.8, "Files and settings for all inventories" [165]. - 10.
-If using MOBILE6 through SMOKE, a number of other files must be installed that match your inventory.
-See Section 4.5.12, "Use MOBILE6 for on-road mobile sources" [185] for more information.
+9. See also steps for all source categories in Section 4.4.2.8, "Files and settings for all inventories" [143].

-4.5.2.4.
+4.4.2.4.
 Point/fires inventories